 It stands to reason that those who are intelligent will do well at school.
-They’ll get the better grades, bag the top jobs and earn more money.
+They’ll get better grades, bag top jobs, and earn more money.
 More money equals a higher standard of living.
 You attract a high-class mate and live in a more desirable neighbourhood.
 You’ll also be able to afford more of the stuff that makes us happy.

 However, there appears to be a downside to intelligence and depression is one of them.

 You only have to look at some of our historical geniuses to find a link between intelligence and depression.